 Native Women’s Association of Canada ~ Supporting aboriginal mothers is like feeding the very soul of Canada…it’s important to learn about the issues impacting all mothers in Canada.

 My mother was a great mother…she faced many challenges growing up and along her trip through motherhood.
 She grew up with a single mother and had my sister when she was just 18 years old.
 Despite difficult circumstances she found a way to rise up and raise her children as best she could.
 One of the most important things my mother taught us was to try and see life from other people’s perspective and help to raise up others.
 If another mother is in need, lend her a hand.
 I hope I can pass this on to my daughters.
 I hope they will always strive to raise others up, to support others, to empathize and assist.
 This Mother’s Day I’ll be taking the time to support other mothers.

 Today’s post is part of the Motherhood: Celebrating the Difference Blog Hop that is taking place across these 22 amazing blogs…take some time and have a read…

-Inspired by Family, Kids Activities Blog, Rainbows within Reach, Powerful Mothering, Fun-a-Day, The Pleasantest Thing, Royal Baloo, Laly Mom, True Aim, Kids Stuff World, Milk and Cuddles, The Imagination Laboratory, Smiling like Sunshine, Teach Beside Me, JDaniel 4’s Mom, Kitchen Counter Chronicle, My Nearest and Dearest, Nate and Rachel, Two-Daloo, Mamas Like Me, Mama Miss, One Mommy.
+Inspired by Family, Kids Activities Blog, Rainbows within Reach, Powerful Mothering, Fun-a-Day, The Pleasantest Thing, Royal Baloo, Laly Mom, True Aim, Kids Stuff World, Milk and Cuddles, Smiling like Sunshine, Teach Beside Me, JDaniel 4’s Mom, Kitchen Counter Chronicle, My Nearest and Dearest, Nate and Rachel, Two-Daloo, Mamas Like Me, Mama Miss, One Mommy.